sbaby171/mlhq-kg-mac/README.md

 chat completion capatibility.
 As long as I know the prompt, I can simply push that into the locally hosted LLM via HugginFace Pipelines.

-# Cost:

-So far my general costs are:
-* M4 Max 128G &rarr; 5k
-* HF Entrprise &rarr; 216 (billed yearly at 18 a month )
-* Claude Pro &rarr; 20 bucks a month
-* OpenAI Businsess &rarr; 600 for a year.